AdobeDocs/campaign-classic.en/help/platform/using/working-with-data-packages.md

 ![](assets/ncs_datapackage_best-practices-2.png)

 You should also date the comment.
-Always report your comment on an update package to the “parent” (package without the 5 prefix).
+Always report your comment on an update package to the "parent" (package without the 5 prefix).

 >[!IMPORTANT]
 >